NSLS-II/aphla/doc/nsls2req.rst

 Planned and Implemented Software
 ---------------------------------

-:hla:`Software implemented as part of the HLA is marked`.
+:hla:`Software implemented as part of the aphla is marked`.
 Finished software/scripts are :hladone:`also marked`.